unman/notes/debian-minimal.md

 The template only weighs about 200 MB compressed (0.75 GB on disk) and has only the most vital packages installed, including a minimal X and xterm installation.
 The minimal template, however, can be easily extended to fit your requirements.
 The sections below contain the instructions on duplicating the template and provide some examples for commonly desired use cases.

+Note that use of the minimal template requires some familiarity with the command line and basics of Qubes.

 Installation
 ------------